 In addition, our quiet, private facility is Joint Commission accredited.
 This ensures a quality, rehabilitative experience for clients who need a break from the fast pace of life under the influence of chemicals.

-We believe a holistic approach, combined with more traditional therapies such as 12-step recovery and cognitive behavioral therapy, is the best and most effective route to recovery.
+We believe a holistic approach, combined with more traditional therapies such as a 12-step recovery program and a cognitive-behavioral therapy program (CBT), is the best and most effective route to recovery.
 If you or a loved one needs help to recover from substance use disorder in or near Portland, Oregon, call us today at 866.262.0531.
 We offer a range of individualized treatment plans.
 We’ll find the solution that works best for your personal situation and for your family when you call Crestview Recovery for help with substance use disorder.